 As reported in Manufacturing.net, a wide range of industries are poised to capitalize on 5G capabilities and edge computing, including:

 - Oil and Gas

-Edge computing systems can be deployed at remote pumping and distribution sites, connected via 5G networks to centralized automation systems.
-For example, monitoring pipelines to detect and communicate data anomalies in real time can help automation control systems respond rapidly to address potential issues.
-While many of these sites currently have some limited form of connectivity, such as cellular or satellite, these cannot accommodate the large volume of rich data that 5G can handle.
+Edge computing technology can be used for remote pumping and distribution sites, connected through 5G networks to a main automation system.
+This helps with the monitoring and communication of pipelines to identify irregularities and discrepancies in data in real-time.
+Thus allowing automation control systems to respond immediately to take action against problems.
+While many of these sites currently have limited forms of connectivity, such as cellular or satellite, this type of infrastructure would need to be updated to handle the data volumes required for 5G.

 - Food and Beverage

 The ability to monitor environmental controls, such as temperature, while food and beverage items are in transit is a tremendous use case for edge/5G deployments.
 Getting data for items onboard refrigerated trucks, utilizing 5G connection and sending it for analysis on the edge allows for real-time, automatic control.
 This process can help ensure the quality of perishable products, therefore reducing food loss.
 This valuable information can then be analyzed and used to further improve the system over time.

 - Consumer Goods Manufacturing

 5G can help replace centralized production analytics with distributed edge systems connected to supply partners via a private network.
 The advent of appliance-like edge platforms with integrated 5G connectivity will make it easy and cost-effective to include smaller, less technologically sophisticated suppliers, creating a truly intelligent, end-to-end supply chain.
 Or imagine a use case where edge data from a retail location reveals where your product appears on the shelf in relation to other products.
 This level of insight could help optimize your merchandising strategy with the retailer to improve sales.